bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 `Settings > DHCP`

-Under the DHCP Settings tab, check the box next to "DHCP server enabled."
+In the DHCP Settings section, check the box next to "DHCP server enabled."
 Then, under the "Range of IP addresses to hand out," select a suitable range that's either above or below the static IP address of your Pi-hole server.
-Make sure the range is broad enough to assign addresses to all of the devices on your network.
+Make sure the range is broad enough to include all of the devices on your network.

-{% include image.html file="pi-hole-dhcp-settings.png" %}
+{% include image.html file="pi-hole-dhcp-settings.png" description="Enabling the DHCP server on the Pi-hole" %}

+After making these changes, you may need to restart the Google Wifi network.
+Once all devices have reconnected with new DHCP leases, you can test everything by pointing a web browser at [http://pi.hole/admin](http://pi.hole/admin) which should now display the Pi-hole dashboard.

+## Troubleshooting

+If at any point during setup your phone or computer loses its connection to the network such that you can no longer communicate with the Pi-hole device, you may need to temporarily change the DNS settings on your device to point directly at the Pi-hole rather than `8.8.8.8` or whatever the default setting is.
+Incidentally, this method also allows you to configure individual devices to either use or bypass the Pi-hole DNS server should it become necessary.

 ## Conclusion

+Hopefully this article helped you get up and running with Pi-hole on your Google Wifi network, and that the two devices are living harmoniously together.
+For more information on Pi-hole setup and operation, check out the References section below.

 {% include image.html file="pi-hole-google.jpg" description="Pi-hole and Google Wifi living in harmony" %}